Keyless Entry Remote & Related

 The keyless entry remote, also referred to as a remote key fob, is a small panel of buttons you can hang from your keychain that lets you unlock your car and truck doors with the press of a button rather than using a traditional key.

-In reality, your keyless entry remote works on the magic of radio and not sorcery.
+In reality, your keyless entry remote works on the magic of radio, not sorcery.
 When you press the button on the fob, your remote emits a radio signal that carries a code to a receiver in the car or truck.
 If the code matches the one the receiver is waiting for, it electronically unlocks the door.
 Different vehicle manufacturers use different frequencies.
 The transmitter and the receiver also change their code each time the remote is used.
 This prevents anyone else from getting into your automobile.

 How do I know if my keyless entry remote needs to be replaced?